Table of contents

 How does Pegasus get on your phone?

 As with any malware, a malicious operator must first get the Pegasus program onto a target device.
-While someone could install the software physically — using a fake charging cable or by bypassing your passcode — or with a wireless transceiver, the developers at NSO group designed the spyware to be more versatile than that, and the ease with which Pegasus can infect a device is alarming.
+While someone could install the software physically — using a fake charging cable or by bypassing your passcode — or with a wireless transceiver, the developers at NSO group designed the spyware to be more versatile than that.
+The ease with which Pegasus can infect a device is alarming.
+Understanding how Pegasus works is the first step to defending against it.

 WhatsApp zero-click exploit